 Meanwhile, Saskia Esken, co-leader of Chancellor Scholz's SPD party, has long advocated subsidies for industrial electricity prices and large investments in infrastructure, while Construction Minister Klara Geywitz (SPD) wants to subsidize the construction industry by offering more tax-free options for those investing in housing projects.

-But the German Institute for Economic Research (DIW Berlin) has warned the government against using subsidies and tax cuts.
+But the German Institute for Economic Research (DIW Berlin) has warned the government against resorting to subsidies and tax cuts.

 DIW President Marcel Fratzscher said this is like the story of “the fish and the fishing rod”.

-Chancellor Scholz, who served as finance minister in Angela Merkel's conservative CDU/CSU-led government, is on vacation and has not made any statement about the recession.
+Chancellor Scholz, who served as finance minister in Angela Merkel's conservative CDU/CSU-led government, is on holiday and has not made any statement on the economic downturn.

 But pressure is mounting on Mr Scholz to do so, particularly from opposition leaders who say he needs to clarify his stance.